 Why creativity is important in early child development

-It is often thought that creativity is about the arts.
-This can be true of dance, sculpture, painting and drawing, for example, as these can all foster creativity.
-But it is also possible to be creative in scientific ways.
+When we think about creativity, we often think about creative arts such as dance, sculpture, painting and drawing, but it is also possible to be creative in scientific ways.
 Creative-scientific explorations can involve problem-solving, testing an idea to see if it works or is true, investigating, discovering and inventing.
-Creativity was traditionally thought to be limited to a special set of ‘creative’ people, however, we can all be creative given the opportunity.
+Creativity was traditionally thought to be limited to a special set of ‘creative’ people, but we can all be creative given the opportunity.

 “Everyone has huge creative capacities; the challenge is to develop them”.

 The development of our creative thinking skills is widely accepted as being a key 21st century skill.
 Our world is rapidly changing and the skills to be able to adapt and innovate are increasingly important.
 Additionally, we know that babies and young children need nourishment in order to flourish and reach their potential.
 There are many areas that nourish us.
 We need to have a balanced healthy diet, physical exercise, rest and sleep, social and emotional interaction and, crucially, the freedom to play and develop their creativity.
 Being creative is beneficial for our sense of well-being and mental health.
 This is true for everyone, children and adults.

 "The truly great advances of this generation will be made by those who can make outrageous connections and only a mind which know how to play can do that."